JonathanCamberos/Secure-UDP-SocketLevel-Banking-Application/README.md

 To use - Have 2 Ubuntu Terminals Open (or any terminal) <br /> <br />

+- First Clone the GitHub Directory <br />
+  1. cloning <br />
+     'git clone <url>' <br />

-- You will need to create a Python Virtual Environment <br />
+- You will need to create a Python Virtual Environment inside the cloned directory <br />
 Run the following:  <br />

   1. Install the vritualenv package <br />